 The current committees of the Board of Directors each consist entirely of non-employee directors.
 The Corporation's Audit Committee makes recommendations concerning the engagement of independent public accountants, reviews the plans and results of the audit engagement with the independent public accountants, reviews the independence of the independent public accountants, considers the range of audit and non-audit fees and reviews the adequacy of the Corporation's internal accounting controls.
 Professor Bradley and Messrs.
 Zak and Dillon are the members of the Audit Committee.
-The Corporation's Human Resources Committee determines compensation for the Corporation's executive officers and administers the Corporation's 1999 Non-Officer Stock Option Plan (the "Non-Officer Plan"), the Amended and Restated 1994 Stock Option Plan (the "1994 Plan"), the Second Amended and Restated 1994 Stock Option Plan and the 1999 Employee Stock Purchase Plan.
+The Corporation's Human Resources Committee determines compensation for the Corporation's executive officers and administers the Corporation's 1999 Non-Officer Stock Option Plan (the "Non-Officer Plan"), the Amended and Restated 1994 Stock Option Plan and the 1999 Employee Stock Purchase Plan.
 Messrs.
 Zak, Cash and Oliver were the members of the Human Resources Committee in 1999.
 Mr. Bayless was a member of the Human Resources Committee until his resignation from the Board of Directors in March 1999.